 Osteonecrosis of the femoral head is a consequence of insufficient vascular supply to the femoral head.
 Most cases are either idiopathic or associated with alcohol, corticosteroid therapy, or trauma.
-The condition presents with groin pain, which may radiate to the knee or ipsilateral buttock, and limited range of motion at the hip.
+The condition manifests with groin pain, which may radiate to the knee or ipsilateral buttock, and a limited range of motion at the hip.
 Diagnosis is based on x-ray, followed by MRI.
-No curative treatments have been identified.
-Initial nonsurgical treatment focuses on preventing collapse of the femoral head, although surgical intervention may be required if the disease progresses.
-However, there is no consensus regarding the best treatment options.
+No curative treatments have been identified and there is no consensus on the best treatment options.
+Initial nonsurgical treatment focuses on preventing collapse of the femoral head, but surgical treatment is commonly required.
+Core decompression may improve the prognosis in early stages.
+If the disease progresses, arthroplasty may be necessary.

-For avascular necrosis of the femoral head in children, see .
+For avascular necrosis of the femoral head in children, see “Legg-Calvé-Perthes disease.”

 - Peak incidence: 20–40 years

 Epidemiological data refers to the US, unless otherwise specified.

 Though often idiopathic, several traumatic and atraumatic factors may contribute to the development of osteonecrosis.

 Atraumatic factors